Polymer/old-docs-site/articles/webview.md

     // Load main page into webview.
     <b>mWebView.loadUrl("file:///android_asset/www/index.html");</b>

-    // Ensure local links/redirects in WebView, not the browser. mWebView.setWebViewClient(new MyAppWebViewClient());
+    ...
   }
 }
 </pre>

-You also want to override `shouldOverrideUrlLoading()` so non-local links open in the browser and not the WebView.
+You'll also want to override `shouldOverrideUrlLoading()` so non-local links open in the browser and not the WebView.
 In **MyAppWebViewClient.java**:

     public class MyAppWebViewClient extends WebViewClient {
       @Override